aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

-Once you've used the :ref:`Build tool commands` to deploy this code and sent and received data with it, about 10 minutes later the CloudTrail logs should show entries with the new encryption context fields.
+Once you've used the :ref:`Build tool commands` to deploy this code and sent and received data with it, about 10 minutes later the CloudTrail logs should show entries with the new Encryption Context fields.

 Extra credit
 ============

 Feeling ambitious?
-Try encoding the order ID into the encryption context as well.
+Try encoding the order ID into the Encryption Context as well.
 The tricky part about this is that the order ID must be known at decrypt time - so you'll need to find a way to encode it into the message outside of the ciphertext.